 National Register of Historic Places in Sonoma County

-During the years from 1918 until 1949, over five thousand patients were involuntarily sterilized here.
+Between 1918 and 1949, over five thousand patients were involuntarily sterilized here.

 In 1914, Jack London published the story, Told in the Drooling Ward, depicting an institution not unlike the Sonoma State Home which is located only a few miles from London's Glenn Ellen ranch.